owntone/owntone-server/docs/json-api.md

 | --------------- | -------------------- |
 | id              | Queue item id        |

-(or use now_playing to update the currenly playing track)
+(or use now_playing to update the track currently playing)

 **Query parameters**